a-azad/Food.Drink.Business.Value.Mapping/index.md

 ![](pix/yelp_dataset_schema_.png)

 ### Step Three: Application Development | Visualization (15% of the overall project)
-The result of this project will be customizable map.
+The result of this project will be a customizable map.
 A user should expect to:

 1- Provide values for map discretization.
 Seattle map is discretized into blocks.
 2- Select business(es) of interest from a list.